wandevs/wandevs.org/docs/set-up-wanchain-node.md

 ## Install gwan

+There are a few ways to get the `gwan` binary.
+Either you can use the binary from the wallet, download the binary, or build the binary yourself.

 #### Option 1 - Use WanWallet gwan

 The gwan node that runs when the WanWallet GUI wallet is open does not have RPC